-9.1 L2 Repeater Board
+11.1 L2 Repeater Board

 Caution - This procedure requires the system to be extended out of the system cabinet on its slides.
-Before attempting this procedure you must extend the system cabinet stabilizer bar.
+You must extend the system cabinet stabilizer bar.

-The system supports up to two L2 Repeater boards, RP0 and RP1, which are located at the top of the system (FIGURE 9-1).
+The system supports up to two L2 Repeater boards, RP0 and RP1, which are located at the top of the system (FIGURE 11-1).